slabstech/tts-indic-server/README.md

 10. **Anjali - High-Pitched, Neutral Tone**:
     _"Anjali speaks with a high pitch at a normal pace in a clear, close-sounding environment.
 Her neutral tone is captured with excellent audio quality."_

+## Contributing

+We welcome contributions!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

+Also you can join the [discord group](https://discord.gg/WZMCerEZ2P) to collaborate

 - Reference
     - [ai4bharat/indic-parler-tts](https://huggingface.co/ai4bharat/indic-parler-tts)